The Ultimate Guide to Avoid Crowds at National Parks

 Don’t Overlook National Monuments and Recreation Areas

-National monuments, recreation areas, and preserves often sit near major parks and absorb far less traffic.
+National monuments, recreation areas, and preserves often sit near major parks and see far less traffic.

 Why this matters: